 The colorful guidebook proves it is not only the camarin that is interesting, but the whole church as well.
 For first-timers and would-be visitors of the church, the slim volume is a helpful companion, describing the key locations and items of the church and relating their history.

-fs historical background, its internal and external features, the retablo, the churchfs patroness Nuestra Señora de los Desamparados, the churchfs treasures (the imagefs accessories like trinkets and crowns), the ceiling paintings of the camarin de la Virgen, the convent and patio, the Lady of the Well or El Pozo de la Virgen, the plazas around the church, the town itself, and the connection and significance of Fr.
+The book tells about the churchfs historical background, its internal and external features, the retablo, the churchfs patroness Nuestra Señora de los Desamparados, the churchfs treasures (the imagefs accessories like trinkets and crowns), the ceiling paintings of the camarin de la Virgen, the convent and patio, the Lady of the Well or El Pozo de la Virgen, the plazas around the church, the town itself, and the connection and significance of Fr.
 Vicente Ingles, OFM, to the church, and its restoration and conservation.

-The words are supplemented by photographs of the present church taken by prominent photographer Wig Tysmans and old prints and photographs from different collections including Layafs own.
+The words are supplemented by photographs of the present church taken by prominent photographer Wig Tysmans and old prints and photographs from different collections including Layafs own.
 Many of the old prints and pictures enable readers to see what the Manila district of Santa Ana and life were like before the war.

 The Franciscans established their first mission outside Intramuros in Santa Ana, building a small church by a brook in 1578.
 The place, in the area called Namayan, was called Santa Ana de Sapa, dedicated to the mother of Mary.
 Eventually, Santa Ana became a favored escape of the elite, who built country homes along the Pasig River.
 One can still see vestiges of the former grandeur if one were to look closely enough.
 The present structure of the Santa Ana Church was built beginning 1720, with substantial help from Fr.
 Vicente Ingles, one of its first parish priests.

-"The church is remarkably well-preserved and retains much of its original appearance," Laya wrote.
+"The church is remarkably well-preserved and retains much of its original appearance," Laya wrote.

 It was Fr.
 Ingles who brought the much venerated image of Our Lady of the Abandoned, the patroness of Santa Ana, in 1717, from Spain, traveling across the Atlantic Ocean, then Mexico and the Pacific.
 It is a replica, carved in 1713, of the original Our Lady of the Abandoned in Valencia, Spain, venerated for almost six centuries.
-Santa Ana was spared much of the ravages of war, unlike other parts of Manila, and this is attributed to the patronessfs grace.
+Santa Ana was spared much of the ravages of war, unlike other parts of Manila, and this is attributed to the patronessfs grace.

 The image occupies the central niche of the retablo, and its finery is a point of interest.
 Over the years, devotees and patrons have showered it with gifts including jewels and gowns.